hotosm/fmtm/docs/Home.md

-# Welcome To The Field Mapping Wiki!!
+# :hugs: Welcome To The Field Mapping Wiki :hugs:

-**What is ONE thing all the greatest solutions out there have in common?**
+### _**What is ONE thing all the greatest solutions out there have in common?**_

-They never forget the people they are building for (^^)
+They never forget the people they are building for (^^) :smiley:

 So who are we building field mapping solutions for?
 In short, we build solutions for:

 ## The field mapping manager (coordinating field mapping)